ryumada/docker-n8n/README.md

 ## Step 5: Verify the Deployment

-After a few moments for the proxy to acquire SSL certificates, your setup should be complete.
+After a few moments for the proxy to acquire an SSL certificate, your setup should be complete.

 * You can run `docker ps` on each machine to see the respective containers running.
 * Navigate to your domain (`https://n8n.your-domain.com`).
 You should see the n8n login screen, protected by the basic authentication you configured.

-You now have a fully distributed, scalable n8n deployment!

 ---